docsforadobe/after-effects-scripting-guide/docs/renderqueue/renderqueue.rst

 **Description**

 Pauses the current rendering process, or continues a paused rendering process.
 This is the same as clicking Pause in the Render Queue panel during a render.
-You can call this method from an :ref:`RenderQueueItem.onStatusChanged` or :ref:`app.onError` callback.
+You can call this method from an :ref:`RenderQueueItem.onstatus` or :ref:`app.onError` callback.

 **Parameters**